Astri Aasen: Early life

 Aasen was born on 3 September 1875 to Anna Christine Næss and Nils Aasen.
 Her father was a jeweler, and her mother died of tuberculosis when Aasen was two.
 Following her mother's death, her father married Næss's sister, and they cared for the four siblings.
 Two of her sisters died when she was about 17 years old.

 Career

-In Aasen's young adult life, she became a retoucher in the city of Ålesund, and began learning to paint in Bergen when she was 25 years old (around the year 1900).
+In Aasen's young adult life, she became a retoucher in the city of Ålesund, and learned to paint in Bergen when she was 25 years old (around the year 1900).
 For a short time around 1903, and continuing between 1907 and 1909, she was trained by the painter Harriet Backer in Oslo (then Kristiania).
 According to the writer Glenny Alfsen, her artistic work consisted of an "uncomplicated naturalism": she created portraits without extraneous interpretation.
 Following the death of her parents, she spent most of her life in the Norwegian city of Trondheim, where she had at least one exhibition and lived with her sister.
 She exhibited in many cities over her life — including Paris, Capri, Florence, and Naples — but regularly came back to Trondheim.
 Between 1900 and 1912, she was also taught by the artists Asor Hansen, Viggo Johansen, Christian Krohg, Halfdan Strøm, and Léon Bonnat.